What is a cafe trial shift?

 A cafe trial shift is used to assess the suitability of a candidate for a role or position.
 It is important to approach the cafe trial shift with an open mind.
 Don’t be surprised if you are not actually on the espresso machine making coffee for customers.

 In all likelihood, you may be relegated to cleaning duties bussing tables and washing dishes.

 Don’t despair!
-This is an opportunity for you to demonstrate your work ethic, and how you interact with staff and customers.
-You are being watched and assessed for your general attitude and demeanor regardless of what you are doing.
+This is an opportunity for you to demonstrate your work ethic and how you interact with staff and customers.
+You are being watched and assessed for your general attitude and demeanour regardless of what you are doing.

 First impressions matter

 It goes without saying, you shouldn’t be late for your cafe trial shift.
 Get there early, introduce yourself to everyone and get acquainted with the cafe.

 You should also pay attention to your personal grooming.
 If it is a nice establishment, ripped jeans and a wrinkly tee shirt probably isn’t going to cut it.